 Though you will find a smattering of insurance stocks in the Financial Select Sector SPDR ETF, they don't hold as much sway as traditional bank stocks do.
 However, in a rising-interest-rate environment, the subsector of insurance stocks could be among the very best financial companies out there because of their reliable and cash-rich business model.
-That's where SPDR S&P Insurance ETF (KIE, $40.73) comes in.
+That's where SPDR S&P Insurance ETF (KIE (opens in new tab), $41.33) comes in.

-Consider KIE component Allstate (ALL).
-The insurance giant took in roughly $8 billion in premiums last quarter alone!
+Consider KIE component Allstate (ALL (opens in new tab)).
+The insurance giant took in roughly $10 billion in premiums last quarter alone!
 Some of this cash will ultimately be paid back out to cover claims, but in the meantime, the firm reinvests that capital in interest-bearing accounts while it waits – and higher rates means a higher return on this capital in the interim.

 And given that insurers have to invest this cash from customers in low-risk ways, as opposed to banks that sometimes make more aggressive bets, the result is a highly stable business that just happens to be more profitable thanks to the interest rate environment.

 Another reason to look to KIE instead of a broader financial fund when seeking out the best ETFs for rising rates is that it is an "equal weight" fund, with about 50 holdings all targeting a roughly 2% weighting each.
 If you are a more defensive investor, then the diversified approach and low-risk nature of insurance stocks generally could make this ETF appealing.